White House hopes slower August job growth is a sign the economy is cooling at a manageable rate

 Still, Biden has made explicit that neither he nor his economic team will attempt to pressure or influence Fed policy, something that makes each data release that tracks with the administration's goals all the more important, officials note.

-Biden also on Friday announced the 21 winners of a regional economic development competition who will each receive between $25 million and $65 million, the White House says, "to execute transformational projects and revitalize local industries."
-The funding is being allocated from the Democrats' American Rescue Plan passed last year.
+Biden on Friday also announced the 21 recipients of a regional economic development competition who will each receive between $25 million and $65 million for projects that Biden said are "going to uplift underserved communities and include them as key parts of America's economic recovery for 21st century."

+The President said the program is "centered around a vision that as our economy recovers and modernizes, as science and technologies accelerate and change the nature of how we manufacture, we want workers and small businesses leading this transition, making sure they're a part of it, not just being shunted aside, instead of fearing that the transition's going to leave them behind."

 The grants will go toward a range of projects, including programs to support the transition from traditional cars to electric vehicles, build a digital finance sector for small businesses in tribal communities, rebuild pharmaceutical supply chains and install solar energy on former coal land.
 More than $270 million of the funding will go toward developing workforce training and development programs, the White House said.